carmonalab/ProjecTILs/README.md

 query.projected <- Run.ProjecTILs(query_example_seurat, ref=ref)
 ```

 By default, `load.reference.map()` downloads and loads a reference for mouse tumor-infiltrating T cells.
-Read below where to find other references or how to build your own reference map.

 Alternatively, you can get a list of available reference maps with `list.reference.maps()` and download and save collections or single reference maps:

 ``` r